Living Donor Liver Transplants

 Liver Cancer Transplants: A New Treatment Option

-If you have liver cancer that meets certain criteria, you may be eligible for a liver transplant, even if you do not have liver failure.
+If you have liver cancer that meets certain criteria, you may be eligible for a transplant, even if you do not have liver failure.

 Son-in-law Provides Second Chance at Life for Lima Native in Need of Transplant